Table of Contents

 Passing Grades: areas where the ADPPA does enough

 Prof. Solove offered a B+ in comparison to the GDPR, balancing that with a lower C/C- for the bill’s objective quality.
 In fairness to Congress, which earned a D for tardiness, Solove notes that the venerable European regulation has its own areas of improvement.
 A long-standing proponent of laws that address the endemic causes of privacy harms, Solove believes the world has a “long way to go” on consumer privacy and data privacy.

 Jody Westby’s curve grade was a B. In her view the bill is “pretty good” for today’s political climate, but criticized lawmakers for reinventing the wheel on private enforcement vis-a-vis the better Privacy Act of 1974.
 She liked how the FTC and State Attorneys General would share enforcement powers, and how authors excluded California’s cumbersome data sale or share provisions in favor of broader prohibitions.
 But her objective score was a clipped D on geopolitical grounds.
 Unlike the EU, the US “does not do privacy well,” she explained.
 “We’re like a hairdresser who does not do her own hair.”

 For his part, Alan Butler thought the ADPPA measured up to an A-.
 He applauded the bill’s robust individual rights and protections from retaliation, and how it prohibited rather than offered an opt-out from certain high risk activities.
-His objective grade was, at most, a B: He stressed concerns with ADPPA not going far enough to address governmental surveillance and harms from automated (algorithmic) decisioning.
+His objective grade was, at most, a B: He stressed concerns with ADPPA not going far enough to address from a specific entity, such as governmental surveillance and harms from automated (algorithmic) decisioning.

 Graders’ consensus: The ADPPA does “many good things,” yes, but is far from an ultimate solution.